Phytochemical: History of uses

-Without specific knowledge of their cellular actions or mechanisms, phytochemicals have been used as poison and in traditional medicine.
+Without specific knowledge of their cellular actions or mechanisms, phytochemicals can be toxic or used in traditional medicine.
 For example, salicin, having anti-inflammatory and pain-relieving properties, was originally extracted from the bark of the white willow tree and later synthetically produced to become the common, over-the-counter drug, aspirin.
 The tropane alkaloids of Atropa belladonna were used as poisons, and early humans made poisonous arrows from the plant.
-In Ancient Rome, it was used as a poison by Agrippina the Younger, wife of Emperor Claudius on advice of Locusta, a lady specialized in poisons, and Livia, who is rumored to have used it to kill her husband Emperor Augustus.
-Other uses include perfumes, such as the sequiterpene santolols, from sandalwood.
+Other uses include perfumes, such as the sesquiterpene santolols, from sandalwood.

-The English yew tree was long known to be extremely and immediately toxic to animals that grazed on its leaves or children who ate its berries; however, in 1971, paclitaxel was isolated from it, subsequently becoming an important cancer drug.
+The English yew tree was long known to be extremely and immediately toxic to animals that grazed on its leaves or children who ate its berries; however, in 1971, paclitaxel was isolated from it, subsequently becoming a cancer drug.